marshallku/About-IU/README.md

 ![Discography Detail Page](https://blog.kakaocdn.net/dn/dlRgqp/btqGYLOJrDT/6zR5KJmUJjkkT09DeYk9iK/img.png)

-Album detail page.
+The album detail page.

-If you click a song, you can see the lyrics of that song.
+If you click a song, you can see the lyrics of the song.

-And if that song had uploaded in youtube officially, the song will be auto-played.
+And if that song is **officially** uploaded in YouTube, the song will play automatically.

-And if the song has Music Video, you can watch it by clicking youtube icon under the song's information.
+And for songs with music videos, you can watch it by clicking the YouTube icon under the song's information.
-You can watch lyrics even Music Video is popped up, just by scrolling down little bit.
+Even if the video is popped up, you can see the lyrics if you scroll down a little.

 ## Filmography Page

 ![Filmography Page](https://blog.kakaocdn.net/dn/UFaB2/btqGULvMUAe/0uTRKeKJQ7bQ5OLHdCYGJk/img.png)

-Filmography page with connected gradient in background of item.
+Filmography page with gradients in the background.